THS-on/rscc/readme.md

  - Runs on Linux only
  - OpenSource

-The use cases is allways a Requester who seeks support and his Supporter.
+The use cases is always a Requester who seeks support and his Supporter.
 With the following scenarios:
  - Supporter has Public IP
     - Supporter starts Viewer in listening mode
     - Requester starts VNC-Server in connection mode